 Center for Psychoeducational Services at KU

-The Center for Psychoeducational Services is a training site for School of Education students.
+The CPS is a training site for School of Education students in graduate programs for school psychology and counseling psychology.
 CPS is staffed by student clinicians who earn credit while they gain practical experience working directly with clients.
+Services provided by student clinicians at CPS include comprehensive evaluations and counseling for various learning, emotional, and behavioral concerns.
 All student clinicians are supervised by faculty who are certified or licensed in their fields.
-CPS is a self-sustaining, non-profit agency within the School of Education at the University of Kansas.
+CPS is a self-sustaining nonprofit agency within the School of Education at the University of Kansas.

 CPS has three central missions:

-- Conducting psychological and educational research.
+- Providing resources and opportunities for psychological and educational research

 CPS Services and Programs

 We accept clients based on the needs of the referred individual, the potential training value of the case, and the availability of graduate student clinicians and staff supervision.
 When CPS is not well suited to address an individual's needs, the individual will be referred to a more appropriate agency that may better address their needs.
 Examples of the most common referral concerns addressed by CPS are: